codingMustache/codingMustache/README.md

 ## Joke of the Day

-I got fired from the transmission factor, turns out I didn't put on enough shifts...
+This is my step ladder.
+I never knew my real ladder.

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+What was the name given to Android 4.3?
- 1. 2011
+ 1. Jelly Bean
- 2. 2009
+ 2. Froyo
- 3. 2016
+ 3. Nutella
- 4. 2013
+ 4. Lollipop

 <details>
   <summary>Answer</summary>
-  2016
+  Jelly Bean
 </details>